Trump asserts his dominance over GOP in CPAC speech and calls 2024 ‘final battle’

 His speech came shortly after the conference revealed that 62 per cent of attendees preferred him for president.
 His closest potential challenger, Florida Governor Ron DeSantis, earned only 20 per cent of the support.
 The governor chose not to attend the conference after he hosted the last two annual conferences in Florida.

+But Mr Trump the Nikki Haley, who served as ambassador to the United Nations during the Trump administration and is so far the only major Republican candidate to declare her candidacy against him, also spoke at the conference.
+But her speech, along with that of former secretary of state Mike Pompeo, received little fanfare.

+The only other figure who received as much fanfare was Kari Lake, the failed

-Mr Trump also used the venue to criticise President Joe Biden and lay out his new initiatives, pledging he would stop “World War III” while criticising aid to Ukraine and Nato.
+Mr Trump also used the venue to criticise President Joe Biden and lay out his new initiatives, pledging he would stop “World War III” while criticising aid to Ukraine and Nato and pledged he would settle the war between Russia and Ukraine.

+Throughout the speech, Mr Trump touted his record as president.
+At the same time, he and the conference as a whole largely sidestepped one of his biggest accomplishments--the nomination of the Supeme Court justices who helped overturn Roe v Wade.

+Rather, much of the conference and panels focused on attacking transgender people, with conservative pundit Michael Knowles calling for “transgenderism” to be “eradicated.’

 Join our commenting forum